awolski/awolski.github.io/_books/atomic-habits.md

 The holy grail of habit change is not a single 1 percent improvement, but a thousand of them.
 It's a bunch of atomic habits stacking up, each one a fundamental unit of the overall system.

 Success is not a goal to reach or a finish line to cross.
-It is a system to improve, and endless process to refine.
+It is a system to improve, an endless process to refine.
 "If you're having trouble changing your habits, the problem isn't you.
 The problem is your system.
 Bad habits repeat themselves again and again not because you don't want to change, but because you have the wrong system for change."

 The secret to getting results that last is to never stop making improvements.
 It's remarkable what you can build if you just don't stop.
 It's remarkable the business you can build if you don't stop working.
 It's remarkable the body you can build if you don't stop training.
 It's remarkable the knowledge you can build if you don't stop learning.
 It's remarkable the fortune you can build if you don't stop saving.
 It's remarkable the friendships you can build if you don't stop caring. **Small habits don't add up.
 They compound.**